 top of page

-How can we explain the low regard that rabbit farming enjoyed until the beginning of the twentieth century?
+How can the low regard for rabbit farming up until the early 20th century be explained?

 At the beginning of the twentieth century, rabbits had a significantly lower commercial value than other livestock sectors.
 In fact, the federal livestock census conducted in 1931 clearly showed that half of rabbit owners also owned other livestock.
 The remaining half also devoted a quarter to poultry farming, while the remaining quarter was dedicated exclusively to rabbit farming.
 Rabbit farming therefore represented an activity with mostly secondary economic value, which would explain the timid interest in it.